DerMolo/JAMLIST.FM/QUICK_START.md

 2. **Deploy on Vercel:**
    - Go to [vercel.com](https://vercel.com/)
-   - "New Project" → Import your repo
+   - "New Project" then import your repo
    - Add Environment Variables (same as .env)
-   - Deploy!
+   - Deploy

 3. **Update Spotify:**
    - Add Vercel URL to Redirect URIs